Hamilton Beach 49980A Drip Coffee Maker Review

 Design – 3/5

 The Hamilton Beach 2-Way Coffee Maker is not a stunning looking piece of equipment.
 It has the sort of chic utilitarian vibe pervasive to the Hamilton Beach line of products.
-That said, the brushed stainless steel and black plastic make for a look that matches a variety of decors.
+Sure, it is not as chic and colorful as Smeg machines (you can read our Smeg coffee maker review here), but the brushed stainless steel and black plastic make for a look that matches a variety of decors.
 We also appreciate the pleasantly minimal interface that features just a handful of buttons and a nice, bright digital display.

 From a size perspective, this Hamilton Beach is not as svelte as other single serve coffee makers or traditional 12-cup drip coffee makers.
 However, compared to having one of each, the space-saving is notable.